-HIPAA Hosting Costs 2026: $300 to $2,500+ Monthly Pricing
+HIPAA Hosting Cost 2026: $300 to $2,500+ Monthly Pricing

 HIPAA-compliant hosting costs between $300 and $600 per month for a small medical practice.
 Multi-location clinics and healthcare software platforms typically pay $600 to $2,500 per month.
 Every plan must include a signed Business Associate Agreement (BAA), a legal contract that makes the hosting provider responsible for protecting patient data.
 Costs depend on how much data you store, how many people access it, and whether your server is shared or dedicated.

-TL;DR: Quick Answer
+TL;DR: Quick answer

-Small medical practices pay $300 to $500 per month for managed HIPAA-compliant WordPress hosting.
+- Small medical practices pay $300 to $500 per month for managed HIPAA-compliant WordPress hosting.
 Entry-level options with a BAA start as low as $120 to $300 per month.

-Federal law requires any hosting provider that stores patient data to sign a BAA.
+- Federal law requires any hosting provider that stores patient data to sign a BAA.
 HIPAA Compliant Hosting includes the BAA at no extra charge.

-Standard website hosting from GoDaddy or Bluehost costs $10 to $30 per month but cannot legally store patient data.
+- Standard website hosting from GoDaddy or Bluehost costs $10 to $30 per month but cannot legally store patient data.
 These plans lack the security controls and BAA required by federal law.

 HIPAA-compliant hosting costs more than standard hosting for a clear reason: the provider takes on legal responsibility for protecting patient data through the BAA.
 That means constant monitoring, encryption management, and security work that budget hosts simply do not do.